MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > If you are outside the United States, you can't use the Microsoft Teams admin center to get service numbers.
 Go to [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) instead to see how to do it from the outside of the United States.

-If you are also setting up auto attendants, you may only need to assign a phone number to the main auto attendant, and then have it direct callers to your call queue.
+If you are also setting up auto attendants, you may only need to assign a phone number to the main auto attendant's resource account, and then have it direct callers to your call queue.
 If that's the case, the call queue will need to be created before you can create an option in the auto attendant that selects the call queue.

 ## Step 3 - Create a new call queue

+> [!IMPORTANT]
+> Every call queue is required to have an associated [resource account](manage-resource-accounts.md).
+You must create the resource account first, then you can associate it to the call queue.

 ### Using the Microsoft Teams admin center

 In the **Microsoft Teams admin center**, **Voice** >  **Call queues**, then click **+ Add new**:

-### Set the call queue display name and resource account (if any)
+### Set the call queue display name and resource account

 ![Setting up a call queue.](media/37ecc300-a108-4294-8463-fce570dfce72.png)